-- New Wing and lobby: Plans call for the 20,000-square-foot Annex to include an expanded training room, accommodating 68 rowing machines and convertible to multi-purpose space; weight room; physical therapy room; lounge for athletes; catering kitchen; fully-equipped locker rooms for men, women and coaches; heated repair shop; Masters/sculling bay, laundry room, storage and additional public rest room facilities.
+- New Wing and lobby: Plans call for the 14,000-square-foot Annex to include an expanded training facilities, accommodating over 68 rowing machines and convertible to multi-purpose space; weight room; physical therapy room; area athletes between practices; fully-equipped locker rooms for men, women and ADA/unisex; heated repair shop; conference space and additional public rest room facilities.

-- Parking: Already inadequate on a daily basis, additional parking will accommodate 128 cars plus an 80-vehicle overflow.
+- Parking: Already inadequate on a daily basis and a safety hazzard, the traffic flows will be realigned and additional parking will accommodate 128 cars plus an 80-vehicle overflow.

-- Indoor Training Room (4,000 ft.): The new training room will add 68 rowing machines to the 34 now available, enabling the National Teams to train on-site and providing adequate facilities to accommodate the growth of the juniors, Masters and RIG outreach programs.
+- Indoor Training/Multiuse Room: The new training room will add 68 rowing machines to the 34 now available, enabling the National Teams to train on-site and providing adequate facilities to accommodate the growth of the juniors, Masters and RIG outreach programs.
 The training room will be readily convertible to meeting space for receptions, banquets, workshops and conferences, creating an additional source of funds to support the day-to-day operations of the Rowing Center.

-- Physical Therapy Room (700 sq.ft.): Injuries and strains do occur, particularly among the most competitive athletes.
+- Physical Therapy Room: Injuries and strains do occur, particularly among the most competitive athletes.
 The physiotherapy room will be outfitted with an EMS/ultrasound machine, hydrocollator, ice bath/whirlpool, and standard and hi-lo treatment tables.

 - Locker Rooms (2,400 ft.): New locker rooms with shower facilities will accommodate 50 men and 50 women.
-The Annex will also include new locker facilities for coaches.
+The Annex will also include new locker which are unisex ADA compliant .

-- Café/Entrance and Catering Kitchen (1,300 sq. ft.)(J): Expanding our facility requires expanding the services we provide our athletes and guests.
+- Entrance and Kitchen: Expanding our facility requires expanding the services we provide our athletes and guests.
 Athletes need a space for “down” time between practices to rest and recuperate.
 Juniors need an area to do homework while waiting for practice.
-The availability of reception space in the new indoor training room also requires corresponding kitchen facilities.
+The availability of reception space in the new indoor training room also requires corresponding simple kitchen facilities.

 - Heated Repair Shop (1,800 ft.): This is a critical need.
 The winter months present an ideal time to address repairs and recondition crew shells.
 Diligent maintenance not only improves the competitiveness of the rowers, but it also helps to ensure their safety.